Quirinus/MXLU_Documentation/README.md

 - fix hit causes monsters to flee % on all pages. check in the files (RW,TU,SU). hmmmmm fix or show the real value which is x*100/128% or floored value instead of x%
 - abbreviation page, remove old: http://www.medianxl.com/t6739p90-mxlu-xvc-docs-2-94-unfinished#183314 , http://www.medianxl.com/t6739p90-mxlu-xvc-docs-2-94-unfinished#183416
 - gems and runes, bg/shadow: http://www.medianxl.com/t6774-poll-items-with-no-transparent-background#183234 , http://www.medianxl.com/t6739p70-mxlu-xvc-docs-2-94-unfinished#183051
-- use new pics for changed ubers (a few pages back) that didn't get a pic in the contest ; dunno which ones to choose when people disagree XD
 - Skill tree names on Character pages --> check if you agree with tree names or some should be changed (I'm not sure about some), post in the thread